-Events in New York, Geneva, Brussels, and around the world will commemorate the annual Human Rights Day.
+Events in New York, Geneva, Brussels, and around the world commemorated the annual Human Rights Day.

 Human Rights Day